squirrel-prover/squirrel-prover/documentation/sphinx/source/commands.rst

    ====================== ============================================ ======================
    Option identifier      Description                                  Default value
    ====================== ============================================ ======================
-   timeout                timeout for the solver in seconds.
-2 printTRSEquations      Print equations of the TRS system            false debugConstr            Debug information for the constraint checker false debugCompletion        Debug information for the completion checker false
+   timeout                Timeout for the solver in seconds            2 printTRSEquations      Print equations of the TRS system            false debugConstr            Debug information for the constraint checker false debugCompletion        Debug information for the completion checker false